rohityt0dev/AWS-learning/Day-06-ELB-&-ASG/CreatingALB.md

 ---

-# 🌍 Step 11: Access the Load Balancer
+# 🌍 Access the Load Balancer

 Copy the **DNS Name** of the ALB.